Skip to content

 ActiView settings

-2. In the right top corner you can check the battery status of the A/D-box (see Figure 9).
+2. In the right top corner, you can check the battery status of the A/D-box (see Figure 9).
 ActiView will give a warning if the battery status is below 20%.

-4. Click start and then start file (see Figure 10).
+4. Click start and then start file (see Figure 9).
 Browse to your personal folder where you want to save the data, create a participant folder (e.g., sub-001) and choose a name for your data file, preferably in BIDS-format (e.g., sub-<participant_id>_task-<task_name><mapping>_run-<run_number>_eeg.bdf).
 To save each run in a different file, you will have to redo this step for each run.

-5. Change the decimation according to your needs (see Figure 9), e.g., to ¼ (gives you a 512 Hz sampling rate; those are fractions of 2048 Hz).
+5. Change the decimation according to your needs (see Figure 9), e.g., to ¼ (gives you a 512 Hz sampling rate; these are fractions of 2048 Hz).

 6. Go to the electrode offset tab to check the electrode impedances and change the displayed range scale to 50 µV (see Figure 10):